unstoppabledomains/dev-docs/developer-toolkit/resolution-service/overview.md

 | Unstoppable Name Service (UNS) | `.crypto`, `.nft`, `.blockchain`, `.bitcoin`, `.coin`, `.wallet,` `.888`, `.dao`, `.x` |

 :::warning important
 Unstoppable Domains periodically releases new domain endings, and our Resolution libraries and APIs will automatically detect and support them.
-Therefore, do not implement a front end filter into your application (e.g. hard coding domains or placing a regex filter for just .crypto, .nft, etc.).
+Therefore, do not implement a front-end filter into your application (e.g., hard-coding domains or placing a regex filter for just .crypto, .nft, etc.).
 We also provide an [API endpoint to query for supported domain endings](endpoints/get-supported-tlds.md).
 :::

 ## Getting Started With Alchemy